ch264/emma_meets/README.md

 ## unsolved problems
+- Average ratings do not always round up
+- reviews should show the product their are written for
+- reviews should show the users profile
+- the footer is not sticking to the bottom
+- a user should not be required to upload a picture when editing their profile
+-

 ## future features
 - when user logs in, they should go to a page with all recent reviews displayed (meaty content)